 The iPhone 12 Pro has more base storage

-First off, let’s start with storage.
-If you plump for the iPhone 12 you’ll have a base storage of 64GB, with higher options up to 256GB available at a premium.
-64GB feels a little stingy these days, with the majority of Android devices shipping with the at least 128GB and often offering expandable storage.
+First, let’s start with storage.
+If you plump for the iPhone 12 then base storage starts at 64GB, with higher options up to 256GB available at a premium.
+64GB feels a little stingy these days, with the majority of Android devices shipping with 128GB at the least, and often offering expandable storage.

-Pick up the iPhone 12 Pro and this starts at 128GB, up from both the iPhone 12 and iPhone 11 Pro.
+Pick up the iPhone 12 Pro and you get 128GB of storage, up from both the iPhone 12 and iPhone 11 Pro.
 You can also get the Pro models in sizes up to 512GB – ideal if you like storing lots of content on your device.

 Related: Best iPhone

-Apple has improved the display on the none Pro models this year, ditching LCD in favour of OLED across the board.
-That means whichever iPhone 12 you plump for it’ll have the superior colours, perfect blacks and more vivid colours.
+Apple has improved the display on the non-Pro models this year, ditching LCD in favour of OLED across the board.
+That means whichever iPhone 12 you plump for, it will display superior colours, perfect blacks and more vivid colours.

-Both the iPhone 12 and iPhone 12 Pro should offer superior colour reproduction and they the XDR branding.
-While the iPhone 12 has a far sharper resolution than the iPhone 11, it’s still the Pro that has the most pixels.
-There’s HDR support across the board too.
-We’ll have to get all these devices in hand to really see what’s new and how they compare to each other.
+Both the iPhone 12 and iPhone 12 Pro should offer superior colour reproduction and they also boast the XDR branding.
+The iPhone 12 has a far sharper resolution than the iPhone 11 and it now matches the Pro when it comes to pixel count.

 Related: iPhone 12 vs iPhone 11